tdurieux/anonymous_github/README.md

 ## How does it work?

-Anonymous Github either download the complete repository and anonymize the content of the file or proxy the request to GitHub.
-In both case, the original and anonymized versions of the file are cached on the server.
+Anonymous Github either downloads the complete repository and anonymizes the content of the file or proxies the request to GitHub.
+In both cases, the original and anonymized versions of the file are cached on the server.

 ## Related tools